 1. Never divulge your password – to anyone.
 Nobody else needs to know your password, even system administrators.
 If they need to log in as you to recreate a problem they can change your password temporarily and you can reset it later.
 Administrators should never ask users for their passwords or keep lists of end user passwords.
 This circumvents potential for an audit trail should it be needed down the line.

 2. Lock your screen when you are away from your PC.
 When you step away from your desk make sure someone cannot sit at your desk and access the corporate network.
 That person can do something as silly as crafting a nasty email to the company president or something as devious as stealing confidential information.
-On a Windows 7 PC hit the Windows key and the letter “L” as a quick way to lock your computer.
+Locking your workstation only takes a second.
+On Windows 10, the keyboard shortcut is the Windows key and the letter "L"

 4. Do not open emails from people you do not know.
 We all get emails from people we don’t know every day so this one is a bit difficult.
 However, if you set up your email client to preview the first couple of lines of the email you can usually get a sense as to whether it is a legitimate communication.